sudban3089/MIAFR/README.md

 ```

 ## Acknowledgment and References
 This repository is heavily dependent on code borrowed from different sources.
-Please see below
+ We use the official implementation of [DreamBooth-based facial age editing](https://github.com/sudban3089/ID-Preserving-Facial-Aging) for DB-prop.
+We use HuggingFace for implementing [textual inversion](https://huggingface.co/docs/diffusers/en/using-diffusers/textual_inversion_inference).
+We use the ControlNetV1.1 with Stable Diffusion V1.5 in [inpainting mode](https://huggingface.co/lllyasviel/control_v11p_sd15_inpaint).
+We use the ArcFace matcher from the [deepface library](https://github.com/serengil/deepface) and the [AdaFace matcher](https://github.com/mk-minchul/AdaFace) from its original implementation.
+We use the [BLIP  Diffusion](https://huggingface.co/docs/diffusers/en/api/pipelines/blip_diffusion) from the HuggingFace.
+We use [LLaVA](https://huggingface.co/docs/transformers/main/en/model_doc/llava) from the HuggingFace.